isaacSennerholt/sudelity/README.md

 These are not passive gestures.
 They are Sudelistic negotiations — subtle, intentional, and morally consequential.

-To do what is right, even if no one notices.<br/>
-To seek balance, even when no one demands it.<br/>
+To act with coherence and seek balance, even when undemanded and/or unseen.
 To begin with oneself before expecting from others.

 This is how Sudelism plants ethical coherence — not through performance, but through presence.